Menu

 • Pinot Grigio: With its light body and citrusy notes, Pinot Grigio complements the rich flavors of the dish without overwhelming it.

-• Albariño: A Spanish white wine known for its high acidity and citrusy undertones, Albariño is an excellent choice to balance.
+• Albariño: A Spanish white wine known for its high acidity and citrusy undertones, Albariño is an excellent choice to balance the bold flavors of garlic butter sauce.

 Red Wines